 I struggle with this.
 I hate to part with mementos that belonged to my parents and grandparents.
-But, if I don’t have a place for it in my home and it will just end up in a box in the attic getting damaged by the heat and humidity, then why am I keeping it?
+But, if I don’t have a place for it in my home and it will just end up in a box in the attic, getting damaged by the heat and humidity, then why am I keeping it?

-Other than seasonal items, suitcases and travel items, and an assortment of boxes, I am really trying to not store things in my attic/basement.
-Often, if something goes in my attic it means I have failed at making the hard decluttering decision.
+Other than seasonal items, suitcases and travel items, and an assortment of boxes, I am really trying not to store things in my attic/basement.
+Often, if something goes in my attic, it means I have failed at making the hard decluttering decision.

-First I will reach out to other family members, but if no one else in my family wants the memento, then I figure that it has a better chance of being loved by someone shopping at Goodwill or the Habitat Restore.
+First, I will reach out to other family members, but if no one else in my family wants the memento, then I figure that it has a better chance of being loved by someone shopping at Goodwill or the Habitat Restore.

-I succumbed to the spiralizer craze several years back and used it for a while, then it sat on a shelf in my kitchen for years until I finally asked myself, “Knowing now how much you use this spiralizer, would you buy it today?”
-The answer was, “no, probably not”, so it went to the Goodwill store and I haven’t missed it.
+I succumbed to the spiralizer craze several years back and used it for a while; then it sat on a shelf in my kitchen for years until I finally asked myself, “Knowing now how much you use this spiralizer, would you buy it today?”
+The answer was, “no, probably not,” so it went to the Goodwill store, and I haven’t missed it.

 Bookmark this page or pin the following image to refer back to this post on How to Declutter in the future.

-Please know that I welcome each and every comment that comes my way.If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
-I usually send out 2-3 emails a week, so I won’t inundate your inbox.
-Believe me, I’m sensitive to an overflowing email inbox!
+If you want to ensure you don’t miss future content, pop your email in the pale green box on the right or click here.
+I usually send one email weekly so I won’t inundate your inbox.
+I’m sensitive to an overflowing email inbox!